 , andtearDownModule

-- 78. Use Mocks to Test Code with Complex Dependencies
+- Item 78: Use Mocks to Test Code with Complex Dependencies

 Item 46 from the first edition had more of an overview character, introducing data types from built-in modules.
 The corresponding items from the 2nd edition are more elaborate and provide an in-depth view with more code samples and example use cases.